jeanbisutti/spring-petclinic/Readme-blog-post.md

 docker-compose -f docker-compose-otel.yml up
 ```

-Now, we can look at the collector logs;
+Now, we can look at the collector logs.

 We can spot one log record about the Spring PetClinic application startup: